jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 -----

-You might not want to be able to reference a types full interface, but only the sub interfaces, so it would be more like com.
+You might not want to be able to reference a types full interface, but only the sub interfaces, so it might be more like com.
 Oh, this actually seems an access control issue.

 -----